-For those who haven't yet been prescribed it on the NHS, homeopathy was developed in 1796 by the German scientist Samuel Hahnemann, based on the idea that "like cures like".
+For those who haven't yet been prescribed it, homeopathy was developed in 1796 by the German scientist Samuel Hahnemann, based on the idea that "like cures like".
 It works like this: hay fever makes your eyes water, right?
 Guess what else makes your eyes water?
 Onions!
 Just soak a minuscule piece of onion in distilled water, then dilute that water a few hundred times, give it a shake and you're all done – hay fever will trouble you no more.

 Freundes Liberias raised donations for the trip with this campaign.
 The page talks about a "team of 20 international doctors", but makes no mention of the fact that they will be operating only as homeopaths.
 This squares with the fact that the Liberian medical authorities backed the trip when they thought it was a "team of doctors", and were then shocked to learn about the homeopathy.